Join a Peer Group!

 This peer groups serves teaching artists as well as practicing artists working as educators in museums, schools, and other cultural organizations.
 In this group, we will address the challenges of balancing work as an artist with teaching responsibilities, share strategies for engaging students with all types of experience making art, and discuss other issues at the intersection of contemporary art and informal education.
 You need not be teaching directly from an art practice to share your experiences with the group.
 We will have diverse monthly meeting that will include: lively discussions, guest speakers, studio shares, and field trips.
 Come to the Artist/Educators peer group and connect with your fellow artist educators.

-Docents, Intern and Volunteer Mentors and Supervisors
+Docent, Intern and Volunteer Supervisors

 Join the Early Childhood Peer Group to exchange ideas about audience development, program evaluation, pedagogy, professional development, programs for early childhood, family audiences, and more.